franzheidl/alfred-workflows/README.md

 ![Compass Create Watch Screenshot](http://github.com/franzheidl/alfred-workflows/raw/master/screenshots/ccw_keyword.png)

 Create a [Compass](http://compass-style.org/) project and watch it immediately.
-Runs either as a file/folder action or by using keyword ("ccw") in your currently open Finder directory.
+Runs either as a file/folder action or by using keyword `ccw` in your currently open Finder directory.
 Requires [Compass](http://compass-style.org/) to be installed.

 Open With Chocolat
 ---